Qubes-Community/Contents/docs/customization/windows-gaming-hvm.md

 You have a functional Windows 7 HVM.

-The "how to" for this part can be found on the Qubes OS documentation and here: [Usefull github comment](https://github.com/QubesOS/qubes-issues/issues/3585#issuecomment-453200971).
+The "how to" for this part can be found on the Qubes OS documentation and here: [Useful github comment](https://github.com/QubesOS/qubes-issues/issues/3585#issuecomment-453200971).

 However, few tips: